PR-CYBR/vTOC/README.md

 ## Telemetry scraper and AgentKit bridge

 `agents/scraper` reads feeds from `config.yaml` and posts normalized telemetry to the backend.
 AgentKit playbooks can invoke the same connectors via the shared configuration module, enabling ChatKit-driven automations.
-Run locally with `make scraper-run` or containerize via the provided Dockerfile.
+Run locally with `python -m scripts.bootstrap_cli scraper run` (or `make scraper-run`) or containerize via the provided Dockerfile.

 ## Documentation map